versionone/VersionOne.Integration.TFS.Core/README.md

 ## Step 3: Install Chocolatey

-Not familiar with Chocolatey?
-It's a package manager for Windows, similar to apt-get in the Linux world.
-It actually uses NuGet internally.
+If you're not familiar with Chocolatey, it a package manager for Windows that is similar to apt-get in the Linux world.
+It uses NuGet internally.
 To installl Chocolatey:

 * First, see [Chocolatey's requirements](https://github.com/chocolatey/chocolatey/wiki)
 * Next, assuming you already Cloned or Downloaded this repository from GitHub into `C:\Projects\V1TFS`, open an `Admininstrator` command prompt in that folder and run `install_chocolatey.bat`